-*If you have had an Epidural Steroid Injection, you should have a relaxing day.
+- If you have had an Epidural Steroid Injection, you should have a relaxing day.
 You do not have to be bed ridden, but you should limit your activities to your home.
 You should not go back to work or make any major decisions for the remainder of the day.
 The benefits of the injection may be affected if you are over-active (do yard work, go shopping all afternoon, fix the roof, go jogging, etc.).

-*If you have had a Medial Branch Block, you should go do things that would normally aggravate your pain.
+- If you have had a Medial Branch Block, you should go do things that would normally aggravate your pain.
 For example, if you have had a Lumbar Medial Branch Block for your lower back and you normally wouldn’t be able to touch your toes or mow the lawn, you should try to do those things over the 6 – 8 hours after your Medial Branch Block.
 This “test” of your pain will let our physician know whether or not the procedure was successful.
 If you attempt to do something on the day of your Medial Branch Block that you normally couldn’t do, but you can do without pain the day of your procedure, our physician knows he has put the correct nerve to sleep.